 Cincinnati is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Cincinnati really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Cincinnati citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Cincinnati ride the bus.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Cincinnati a lot leave their cars at home (if they even choose to own one), and hop a ride on the bus.

-The population of Cincinnati is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.10% of adults in Cincinnati have a bachelor's degree or even advanced degree.
+The education level of Cincinnati citizens is very high relative to the national average among all cities (21.84%): 38.67% of adults in Cincinnati have a bachelor's degree or even advanced degree.

 Cincinnati is an extremely ethnically-diverse city.
 The people who call Cincinnati home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cincinnati residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cincinnati include German, Irish, English, Italian, and Polish.